Jug fishing

 Jug fishing is an unlimited class tackle method of fishing that uses lines suspended from floating jugs to catch fish in lakes or rivers.
 Often, many jugs are used when jug fishing.
 In many states, a fisherman could use up to twenty, and jug sets of around twenty are common in practice.
-Jug fishing is most common in southern states where many different kinds of people jug fish.
+Jug fishing is most common in southern states of the US.
 Jugs are often put out at sunset and picked up at sunrise by the whole family.
 Jug fishing consists of a simple setup where lines are tied onto jugs and weights can be added to the line to keep the jug's location fixed.
 Jug fishing is also subjected to numerous state and local water regulations that could include: the number of jugs, dates and times when jug fishing is allowed, and if jug fishing is even allowed.
 Many fish can be caught on jugs, but the main target of jug fishing is often catfish.